sabiinsearch/learnings/python/README.md

 ## Indentation

 Python uses indentation to indicate a block of code.
 Python will give you an error if you skip the indentation:

 You have to use the same number of spaces in the same block of code, otherwise Python will give you an error:

 Comments starts with a #, and Python will ignore them:

 ## Creating Variables

 Python has no command for declaring a variable.
 A variable is created the moment you first assign a value to it.

 ## Casting Variable

 If you want to specify the data type of a variable, this can be done with casting.

     example
         x = str(3)    # x will be '3'
         y = int(3)    # y will be 3
         z = float(3)  # z will be 3.0

 You can get the data type of a variable with the type() function.

 Variable names are case-senstive.

 ## Multi Words Variable Names

 Variable names with more than one word can be difficult to read.
 There are several techniques you can use to make them more readable:

 ### Camel Case

 Each word, except the first, starts with a capital letter:

     myVariableName = "John"

 ### Pascal Case

 Each word starts with a capital letter:

     MyVariableName = "John"

 ### Snake Case

 Each word is separated by an underscore character:

     my_variable_name = "John"

+## Many Values to Multiple Variables

+    example
+        x, y, z = "Orange", "Banana", "Cherry"